aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SVG to SXC in C++ Applications" h2="Convert SVG to SXC in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+SVG (Scalable Vector Graphics) is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+SXC (StarOffice Calc) is a spreadsheet file format created by Sun Microsystems and used by the StarOffice and OpenOffice.org office suites.
+Converting SVG to SXC is necessary when you need to use the data in a spreadsheet format.

+<h2>How Aspose.Total helps for svg to sxc conversion</h2>

+Aspose.Total for C++ is a suite of file format automation libraries that enables developers to create, edit, and convert various file formats.
+It includes Aspose.PDF for C++, Aspose.Cells for C++, and other components.
+With Aspose.Total for C++, you can easily convert SVG to SXC in C++.

-Converting SVG to SXC in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export SVG to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to SXC.
+The process of converting SVG to SXC in C++ via Aspose.Total for C++ is a simple two-step process.
+In the first step, you can export SVG to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to SXC.
+Aspose.PDF for C++ provides a wide range of features to work with PDF documents, such as creating, editing, converting, and manipulating PDF documents.
+Aspose.Cells for C++ is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets.
+It also provides features to work with charts, formulas, and pivot tables.

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that makes it easy to convert SVG to SXC in C++.
+It provides a wide range of features to work with PDF documents and spreadsheets, making it an ideal choice for developers who need to convert SVG to SXC in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}